pakesson/scaml/README.md

 # SCAML

-Experiments in side-channel analysis and machine learning.
+Experiments in side-channel analysis, machine learning and explainability.

 ## Usage